dijasila/GPAW/doc/exercises/summerschool12.rst

 running the graphical user interface, as GPAW will not work on it.
 Choose :menuselection:`Terminal --> xterm on Linux` from the GBar menu, accessible by right-clicking on the desktop in IceWM.
-Or press the Terminal icon on the bottom toolbar (XXX CHECK).
+Or press the Terminal icon on the bottom toolbar.

 Setting up your UNIX environment
 ================================